-My company uses ASNA Visual RPG (AVR) 10.2 with Visual Studio 2010 and WebPak 10.2.
-What is the path to upgrade to the latest versions of this software--and what issues should we expect?
+My company uses an older version of ASNA Visual RPG and WebPak.
+What is the path to upgrade to the latest versions of this software–and what issues should we expect?

 Don’t be put off by the amount of text provided here.
 Upgrading is actually a pretty simple process.
 Some customers, though, may need more details than others.
 If you are very familiar with ASNA products, you can skip ahead to the “On with the upgrade” subhead.

 If you have any questions about upgrading any ASNA product, give us a call before you start!
 We’ll be happy to help you fully understand the process and answer your questions.

 In many cases upgrades for AVR for .NET products are included as a part of your ASNA maintenance plan.
 Please check with your ASNA sales representative to see if you qualify for a free upgrade.

 The ASNA products you need to perform an AVR for .NET upgrade are all available for download at asna.com.
 See this article for how to create an asna.com account so that you can download products.
 (Don’t forget to read the release notes, if available, for product downloads.)